HimaValiveti/GANs/exercise.md

 ## Reflections

-GAN is unsupervised learning model and explicitly differentiating it with supervised models would help the learner understand labelled and unlabelled data.
-I wanted to start by differentiating the descriptive and generative models
+1. GAN is unsupervised learning model and explicitly differentiating it with supervised models would help the learner understand labelled and unlabelled data.
+I wanted to start by differentiating the descriptive and generative models but thought that I would be digressing away from the main topic of interest.

-GANs are implemented on the principles of Deep neural networks where higher level of abstraction is plausible.
+2. GANs are implemented on the principles of Deep neural networks where higher level of abstraction is plausible.
 I wasn’t sure if GANs can think exactly like humans and hence removed this statement.

-Inspite of the underlying limitations related to Ethical usage and balancing the Generator and Discriminator, GANs are used for a multitude of applications statement has been removed.
+3. Inspite of the underlying limitations related to Ethical usage and balancing the Generator and Discriminator, GANs are used for a multitude of applications statement has been removed.
+4. Focus on architectures (U-Net) used in GANs would have made the reader understand the advancements in improved learning rate and faster convergence.
+5. Sustainability of GANs